Date with the Night: Release

-Critical reception
+Reception

-"Date With the Night" was met with acclaim from music critics upon its release.
-In a review of the song, Allmusic's Tom Maginnis said that "the band scatter sinewy riffs laced with soiled power chords and volcanic eruptions of white noise with joyous irreverence."
-Blender noted that the song had a "disco pulse," while Entertainment Weekly's Emily Wilson called the song "ferocious."
+"Date with the Night" peaked on the UK singles chart at number sixteen, their highest-peaking single in the United Kingdom, and on the Scottish singles chart at number nineteen.
+The song was positively received by critics.
+Allmusic's Tom Maginnis said that "the band scatter sinewy riffs laced with soiled power chords and volcanic eruptions of white noise with joyous irreverence."
+Blender noted that the song had a "disco pulse," and Entertainment Weeklys Emily Wilson called the song "ferocious."
 Pitchfork praised the song's "stop/start emergency-room shriek."
-The Guardian's review noted that "You scarcely notice how mannered the vocals are when there is great music powering away behind" Karen O.
+The Guardian noted that "You scarcely notice how mannered the vocals are when there is great music powering away behind" Karen O.